maximlevey/teleport/README.md

 Teleport is designed with your privacy and security as its utmost priority.
 All your messages and data are stored locally on your own device.
 The app doesn't have any network connectivity features, meaning it doesn't send your data to any external servers or third parties.

 When Teleport processes a message, it reads the content from the local chat database (chat.db), does its processing, and then discards the data it read.
 Your messages are not stored elsewhere or retained longer than necessary.
 The original chat database itself is not modified, ensuring that your data remains secure and under your control.

+## Contributions

+Contributions are very welcome!
+I am by no means a developer and started Teleport as a way to learn some Swift, any recommendations around features and best practices would be greatly appreciated.

+Feel free to shoot me a message on [LinkedIn](https://www.linkedin.com/in/maximlevey/) or in the [Mac Admins Slack.](https://macadmins.slack.com)

 ## License